From Counterportation to Local Wormholes: Appendices

 This family however is not consistent, as its histories are not all mutually orthogonal.
 Besides the nonzero chain-ket associated with the history that has the photon in arm A, the chain-ket $\left| S_0 \otimes H_0, D_1 \otimes I_1, C_2 \otimes I_2, B_3 \otimes I_3, F_{final} \otimes H_{final} \right\rangle$ is also nonzero, rendering the question of whether the photon was in arm C during the first outer cycle meaningless within this framework.
 We therefore seem to have one conclusion based on consistent histories for the first outer cycle, but a different one for the exactly identical---as far as standard quantum mechanics is concerned---second outer cycle, which once more is unsettlingly paradoxical.

-The paradox is resolved by considering each outer cycle {\it separately}, that is with the pre-selected state at the beginning of the outer cycle and the post-selected state at the end of the outer cycle, as explained earlier.
-This does not violate the single framework rule, which states that different consistent histories families (or frameworks) cannot be applied during the same time interval \cite{Griffiths2002ConsistentTheory}, which is not the case here.
-Further, consider the approach given in Ch.
-16 of reference \cite{Griffiths2002ConsistentTheory} (and reiterated in \cite{Griffiths2017QuantumAbout} most recently) for combining conclusions drawn based on two, even incompatible frameworks, ``The conceptual difficulty goes away if one supposes that the two incompatible frameworks are being used to describe... the same system during two different runs of an experiment.''
-Since in the setup we are analysing, each outer cycle is identical, we are effectively looking at the same system during different runs of the experiment.
+The paradox is resolved by considering each outer cycle {\it separately}, that is with the pre-selected state at the beginning of the outer cycle and the post-selected state at the end of the outer cycle, as shown above.
+Contrary to the objection in \cite{Griffiths2018}, this does not violate the single framework rule, which states that different consistent histories families (or frameworks) cannot be applied during the same time interval \cite{Griffiths2002ConsistentTheory}, which is categorically not the case here.
+Consider the intuitive approach given in Ch.
+16 of reference \cite{Griffiths2002ConsistentTheory} for combining conclusions drawn based on two, even incompatible frameworks, ``The conceptual difficulty goes away if one supposes that the two incompatible frameworks are being used to describe... the same system during two different runs of an experiment.''
+Since in the setup we are analysing, each outer cycle is identical, we are effectively looking at the same system during different runs of the experiment, using the same, therefore compatible, framework.
+The paradox is thus resolved.
 The photon was not in arm C during the first outer cycle.
 It was not in C during the second outer cycle.
 Therefore it was never in C.

+Even for the inconsistent family arising from the pre-selected state being at the beginning of the first outer cycle and the post-selected state being at the end of the final outer cycle, the probability associated with any history that includes a projection on C is upper-bounded by $\sin^2 \frac{\pi}{2M}$, since it is an inner-cycle projection.
+M is the number of outer-cycles.
+Consequently, for $M>>1$ approximate consistency is satisfied as, intuitively, there can be no interference with such zero-probability histories \cite{Halliwell1993}.
+Once more, the photon was never in C.